-The WSU Business Plan Competition is open to all Washington State University students who are enrolled in the current spring semester.
-At least two members of your team must be full-time undergraduate students.
+- The WSU Business Plan Competition is open to all Washington State University students who are enrolled in the current spring semester.
+At least one member of your team must be a full-time undergraduate student.
 Teams may include graduate students.

 We encourage all BPC teams to attend Resource Nights, a series of speaker sessions that bring in experts from WSU’s business community to discuss various aspects of starting and launching a venture.
 Offered throughout the spring semester, these sessions are open to all students and the public and are available online.
 Open League participants are encouraged to watch Resource Night sessions as they prepare.

 The Screening Round is the first stage in the competition.
 Submit your 1-page executive summary online for scoring by our judges.
 20 Collegiate League teams and five Open League teams will be selected from the Screening Round applicants to move forward to the virtual Presentation Round.